rbms-bsc/DCRMR/_pages/General-Rules/Data-provenance.md

 <a name="0.2.5.2">0.2.5.2</a> **Single-sheet resources.** If the manifestation consists of a single sheet, use as the preferred source of information the first of the following:

 + the whole sheet, recto and verso, including any permanently affixed labels issued with the resource
-+ an original container or case issued with the resource (e.g., a  portfolio, cover, or envelope).
++ an original container or case issued with the resource (e.g., a  portfolio, cover, or envelope)

 <a name="0.2.5.3">0.2.5.3</a> **Multipart monographs.** Choose as the preferred source of information a source of information identifying the manifestation as a whole, preferring a source that has a collective title, regardless of whether or not the parts are numbered.